What if it’s NOT the kids, then is it the adults!?

 What is Home Day Hero?
 Some days are school days, while other days are home days, such as the weekends, holidays, sick days, and days that school or daycare is closed.
 When you are at home with your child, YOU are THE HERO!
 How will you be a hero on your home days?
 Home Day Hero’s Montessori Inspired Solutions to the rescue!
 Born from the idea that Montessori components can easily be implemented at home with tips and tricks from a certified Montessorian (Montessori teacher), that’s me!
 Follow along in my adventures through teaching hundreds of children and raising my own kiddos.

+As you explore spaces in your home, consider these broad questions: 1.
+How can my child be independent in this space?
+2. What am I willing to do or change to encourage independence in this space?
 3. Are there areas of my home that I would prefer to maintain in such a way that they ARE NOT a “Yes!” space?
 How will those areas be secured or supervised?